geekymoose/dotfiles/README.md

 ## Features

-Each category has several dotfiles.
+Each category has several dotfiles (see the category's README).
-You can see the category's README for further details about the category.

 - Archlinux
 - Console